-We thank Nathan Heinrich and Zhihong Ye for their assistance with Figs. 1, 26, 27.
-This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) SAPPJ-2023-00041 and SAPIN-2021-00026, the UK Science and Technology Facilities Council (STFC) grants ST/V001035/1, ST/W004852/1, and Department of Energy grant DE-FG02-05ER41372 (WL).
+We would like to thank Weizhi Xiong and Zhihan Yu for their helpful comments about the DEMPgen code which led to several improvements, and Nathan Heinrich and Zhihong Ye for their assistance with Figs. 1, 26, 27.

+This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) grants SAPIN-2021-00026 and SAPPJ-2023-00041, the UK Science and Technology Facilities Council (STFC) grants ST/V001035/1, ST/W004852/1, and Department of Energy grant DE-1020FG02-05ER41372.
 We gratefully acknowledge the support from the Stony Brook University Center for Frontiers of Nuclear Science Director Abhay Deshpande.